You searched for:

 “aphalgesia”

-2. A rare type of psychogenic pain disorder in which pain appears on contact with a substance that has some special significance for the subject; such as certain metals, liquids, or textures.
+2. A rare type of psychogenic pain disorder: Aphalgesia occurs when pain comes in contact with a substance that has some special significance for the subject, such as certain metals, liquids, or textures.

-3. A hysterical state wherein pain is induced by contact with a harmless object that has symbolic significance for the patient.
+3. A hysterical state wherein pain is induced by contact with a harmless object that has symbolic significance for the patient: In the gruesome story, aphalgesia was the result when the non-dangerous item with symbolical meaning touched the girl.

 4. Etymology: New Latin from Greek haphe, "touch" + algesia, "pain".

-2. A rare type of psychogenic pain disorder in which pain appears on contact with a substance that has some special significance for the subject; such as certain metals, liquids, or textures.
+2. A rare type of psychogenic pain disorder: Aphalgesia occurs when pain comes in contact with a substance that has some special significance for the subject, such as certain metals, liquids, or textures.

-3. A hysterical state wherein pain is induced by contact with a harmless object that has symbolic significance for the patient.
+3. A hysterical state wherein pain is induced by contact with a harmless object that has symbolic significance for the patient: In the gruesome story, aphalgesia was the result when the non-dangerous item with symbolical meaning touched the girl.

 4. Etymology: New Latin from Greek haphe, "touch" + algesia, "pain".